VerKnowSys/sofin/README.markdown

 * Currently any kind of sha/md5 checksumming isn't supported at all.
 * Currently some definitions provided by Sofin include a couple of custom patches on software required by VerKnowSys ServeD © System.
 It *shouldn't* but **may** break the way how software works on different systems.

-## We don't want to support broken technologies:
-* Like.. for example: Subversion.
-Don't even try to create definition for this monster.
-It's not worth it.
-We support git and mercurial.
-  That's enough for Your beautiful life.
-Believe me.
-* TODO: fill this list with more GNU-ish software.

 ## License: